Partridge Island (Saint John County): Efforts to reopen the island

 Ambitions to turn Partridge Island into a tourist site have been ongoing.
-In 2014, the federal government set aside $200,000 for a feasibility study which would assess the cost of repairing the breakwater and creating a walkway that would cross to the island as well as annual operation and maintenance costs.
+In 2014, the federal government set aside $200,000 for a feasibility study which would assess the cost of repairing the breakwater and creating a walkway that would cross to the island.
 The study found that it would cost between $27-$40 million to create a path to the island.

-Wayne Long, MP for Saint John, has proposed that a wharf be built at the site and that boat tours would go to and from it.
-Long said in 2017, "The time for action is now" about creating access to the historic island.
-Long estimates that the wharf would cost only $5 million, which is a sharp reduction from the cost of a walkway.
+In 2016 Saint John member of Parliament Wayne Long proposed a wharf be built for boat tours.

-Before opening to the public, a clean-up of the island's significant soil contaminates would have to be done.
+Before opening to the public, a clean-up of the island's significant soil contaminants would have to be done.
 All of the remaining buildings on the site have been vandalized or burned.
 Of the six graveyards, the 19th-century graveyard was almost obliterated by the military during World War II.
 Less than three dozen graves remain.
-Many young people from the local area go to the island, although it is illegal to cross the breakwater.